Automattic/jetpack/extensions/extended-blocks/paid-blocks/README.md

 Sometimes some blocks need to be defined as paid because some of their features depend on the site plan, for instance, `core/video`.
 It's a core block.

-For these cases, set the extension in WordPress.com in the same way that a block registered by Jetpack, also add the dependency to the paid blocks list.
-Use D46955-code as a reference for how to do it.
+For such cases, you will need to mark the extension as "paid" within the WordPress.com codebase (not within Jetpack).
+You will also need to add the dependency to the paid blocks list.
+Please refer to D46955-code as a reference for how to achieve this.